sktime/enhancement-proposals/steps/08_benchmarking/step.md

 * It does not support custom benchmarking workflows, users are forced into a set of default choices;
 * It does not support different paralelization options.

-For preliminary discussions of the proposal presented here, [see this.](https://github.com/alan-turing-institute/sktime/issues/141)
+For a preliminary discussion of some initial enhancement ideas for the benchmarking module [see this issue on Github.](https://github.com/alan-turing-institute/sktime/issues/141)

 ## Contents
 [Problem Statement](#Problem-statement)